sobeskii/IIT-Projektas/README.md

 # Music rating website
 A resource for music fans to keep up with their favourite music.

+# Features
+- Write reviews
+- Rate your favourite albums/singles
+- React to other user reviews
+- See which albums/singles are the best received in our community

+# Tools
 The website uses Laravel Jetstream and the Inertia.js stack (Laravel + Vue.js).
 Have a look at the documentation at:
 - https://jetstream.laravel.com/2.x/introduction.html
 - https://laravel.com/docs/8.x/collections